ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/community/docmarkdown.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: 9qginu+6BT6Cm5JzwTYlJJ+LmFCjpyS0LVuttJtXxqc=
+hash: mjGgkxRz/ltg4/3OhZi5c/N+GKM1nmTaj+xCAMTAblo=
 ---
 # Markdown: syntax
-?> To make ioBroker's documentation quick and easy to read, Markdown was chosen as the simplified markup language.
+?> So that ioBroker's documentation can be created quickly and easily read, Markdown was chosen as the simplified markup language.
 The following guide will help you learn the syntax and capabilities of Markdown and translate them into great documents.

 Technically, the documentation system only supports the following features: